 Successful OTAs are usually compassionate, detail-oriented individuals with the ability to get along well with all kinds of patients and adapt different therapies to patient's specific needs.
 They must also have a fair amount of strength due to the effort required to assist patients.

 In St. Kate's OTA program, you'll get real-world, hands-on experience to prepare you for career success.
 You'll build skills in a lab environment on campus.
-Then, in field work experience under the supervision of a practicing OT, you'll work directly with patients and experience what you'll be doing on a day-to-day basis as an COTA.
+Then, in fieldwork experience under the supervision of a practicing occupational therapy professional, you'll work directly with patients and experience what you'll be doing on a day-to-day basis as a COTA.
 You'll gain the confidence and skills you need to succeed.

 Move up the ladder: finish your bachelor's at St. Kate's